BradLarson/GPUImage/README.md

   - *imageWidthFactor*:
   - *imageHeightFactor*: These parameters affect the visibility of the detected edges

+- **GPUImageCannyEdgeDetectionFilter**: This uses a Gaussian blur before applying a Sobel operator to highlight edges
+  - *imageWidthFactor*:
+  - *imageHeightFactor*: These parameters affect the visibility of the detected edges
+  - *blurSize*: A multiplier for the prepass blur size, ranging from 0.0 on up, with a default of 1.0
+  - *threshold*: Any edge above this threshold will be black, and anything below white.
+Ranges from 0.0 to 1.0, with 0.5 as the default

 - **GPUImageSketchFilter**: Converts video to look like a sketch.
 This is just the Sobel edge detection filter with the colors inverted
   - *intensity*: The degree to which the original image colors are replaced by the detected edges (0.0 - 1.0, with 1.0 as the default)
   - *imageWidthFactor*: